Louisiana State University Agricultural Center: 4-H support

 The center plays an integral role in supporting agricultural industries, enhancing the environment, and improving the quality of life through its 4-H youth, family and consumer sciences, and community development programs.
 In 2008, Louisiana celebrated 100 years of 4-H in the state.
 The 4-H program, which got its start with a boys’ corn club in 1908, reaches nearly 225,000 youth every year.
 The main focus areas are citizenship, healthy living, and science, engineering and technology, along with additional focus areas of environmental education, wetland education, shooting sports safety, fashion, and livestock and rural development.
-Among alumni of Louisiana 4-H are General Russel Honoré, who achieved fame in coming to the aid of Hurricane Katrina victims in New Orleans, Todd Graves, founder of Raising Cane’s Chicken Fingers, and Kent Desormeaux, the jockey who twice nearly won the Triple Crown in horse racing.
+Among alumni of Louisiana 4-H are General Russel L. Honoré, who achieved fame in coming to the aid of Hurricane Katrina victims in New Orleans, Todd Graves, founder of Raising Cane’s Chicken Fingers, and Kent Desormeaux, the jockey who twice nearly won the Triple Crown in horse racing.
 More than half of the state legislators in a 2008 survey said they had participated in 4-H. In 2022, the Louisiana 4-H program celebrated the 100th summer at its summer camp facility, the Grant Walker 4-H Educational Center in Pollock, Louisiana.